For most people looking to buy or build a home, there is a lot of confusion on where & how to start researching home finance.

 While everyone’s borrowing capacity differs due to individual personal circumstances, we have put together some finance fundamentals to help guide you in the right direction.

-How much you can borrow for a mortgage differs from person to person.
-It’s dependent on a number of factors including;
+How much you can borrow for a mortgage differs from person to person and is dependent on a number of factors including;

 One of the biggest things that can affect your borrowing capacity is the amount of debt you already have.
 Banks pay close attention to personal loans and credit card debt and some people don’t realise this can work against their chances of securing a home loan.
 Reducing your debt can help improve your home loan outlook considerably.